env.dev

 Do I need to restart pods after changing a ConfigMap?

 Yes, if the ConfigMap is injected as environment variables.
 Kubernetes does not automatically restart pods when ConfigMaps change.
-Use kubectl rollout restart deployment/name or implement a config reloader like Reloader or stakater/Reloader.
+Use kubectl rollout restart deployment/name or a config reloader like stakater/Reloader.
+A ConfigMap mounted as a volume does eventually re-project on the next kubelet sync, but env-injected values never refresh.

 How do I pass pod metadata as environment variables?